St Paul's Anglican Church, Ipswich: History

 The gallery was built in 1882.
 At the same time, two lancet windows were installed in the eastern wall and a cast iron porch was added.

 North and south aisles were added in 1888, designed by F.D.G.
 Stanley and built by Robert Wilson and Co.

 In 1926, the old cast iron "Galilee porch" was replaced by the present porch; the bell in this porch is from the 1850 church.
 In 1929, Ipswich architect and prominent parishioner George Brockwell Gill designed and supervised an extension to the chancel, and the addition of an organ chamber, sacristy, chapel and vestry to the west end and southern transept.
 Major conservation work was carried out in 1992 under the supervision of Buchanan Architects.

 The church contains fine stained glass windows and numerous memorials including marble tablets honouring people notable in Queensland history such as George Thorn and Thomas de Lacy Moffat.

-In the north-east corner is the Martyrs Chapel which honours New Guinea martyrs including medical missionary Mavis Parkinson who was killed by Japanese soldiers during World War II.
+In the north-east corner is the Martyrs Chapel which honours the Martyrs of New Guinea including medical missionary Mavis Parkinson who was killed by Japanese soldiers during World War II.
 The chapel contains a small bamboo cross in a glass case presented by the Bishop of South Tokyo and a cross found in an abandoned German mission.
 A Celtic cross in grey stone near the church entrance porch also honours Mavis Parkinson.

 The church contains a memorial tablet for John Panton, an Ipswich pioneer, merchant and politician.

 On 25 February 1966, the Governor of Queensland, Sir Henry Abel Smith, Governor of Queensland unveiled a commemorative baptismal font bowl and plaque in honour of Anna MacArthur (daughter of Philip Gidley King and wife of Hannibal Hawkins MacArthur), organised by the Queensland Women's Historical Association.